Class Schedule

 📚 Course Materials

-• HNMC Employees: May borrow an ACLS manual from the Simulation Center office on 4 West – ISL.
+• HNMC Employees: May borrow an ACLS manual prior to class from the Simulation Center office on 4 West – ISL.
 A payroll deduction form is required when borrowing and will be discarded upon return of the manual.

 • General Public: You may pick up a book prior to the class or the day of the class.